Important News & Updates

 In line with the above-mentioned Mission Statement, the goals of the Religious Education Program at St. Dunstan Parish are:

-- Inculturation with today’s students who are natives of the Digital World, who have all been away and isolated for the past 15+ months because of the pandemic, who are facing possible challenges of social interaction, depression, and spiritual hunger.
+- Inculturation with today’s students who are natives of the Digital World, who are adjusting back to in-person classes, who may be facing challenges of social interaction, depression, and spiritual hunger.

 - Create opportunities for a relationship with these students and families that will develop into a deep and personal relationship with Christ.